-Below are the Company's explanations of how it complies with the 10 principles of the QCA.
+Below are the Company's explanations of how it has complied with the 10 principles of the QCA Code during the year.

 1. Establish a strategy and business model which promotes long-term value for shareholders

-The Board has concluded that the highest medium and long-term value can be delivered to its shareholders by the adoption of a single strategy for the Company; To use our knowledge of advanced materials and dispersion to be one of the World's foremost creators of material change, enabling our customers to improve the performance of their products.
-To achieve this vision the Company aims to grow organically and, if necessary, by acquisition to extend the Group's client base and geographical penetration, and use its existing expertise and global reach to generate synergies in the high growth advanced materials industry.
-Haydale's business model, together with the principal risks and uncertainties facing the Group, are set out in the Strategic Report on pages 2 to 10 of the 2022 Annual Report.
+The Board believes the highest medium and long-term value can be delivered to its shareholders by the adoption of the following vision statement for the Company: To be a world leader in the revolutionary development of plasma functionalisation of advanced performance-enhancing materials and nanomaterials across all industry sectors, providing cutting-edge technological solutions to improve people’s life experience.
+To achieve this, the Company aims to grow organically and, if necessary, by acquisition, to extend the Group's client base and geographical penetration and use its existing expertise and global reach to generate commercial opportunities in the high growth advanced materials industry.
+The Group’s business model, together with the principal risks and uncertainties facing the Group, are set out in the Strategic Report on pages 2 to 10 of the 2022 Annual Report.
 The Directors intend that the strategy will deliver shareholder returns initially through capital appreciation and eventually through distributions via dividends.
 The Group’s values underpin its approach to growth and are addressed under Principle 8.

 2. Seek to understand and meet shareholder needs and expectations

-The Directors meet shareholders and other investors or potential investors at regular intervals during the year, especially during the Annual and Interim Results cycles.
+The Directors meet shareholders and other investors or potential investors during the year, especially following the announcement of the Annual and Interim Results.
 The Company also hosts broker and analyst meetings.
 The website provides contact details for investor relations enquiries and David Banks is the Director appointed as the main point of contact for shareholder liaison.
-The Directors respond to all shareholder requests for meetings, and take on board shareholder views.
-Roger Humm, the Senior Independent Non-executive Director (SID), will carry out shareholder liaison if the Chairman is not available or as an alternative.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

-The Company has close ongoing relationships with a broad range of its stakeholders and provides them with the opportunity to raise issues and provide feedback to the Company.
-The Company seeks regular feedback from its stakeholders which include employees, industry participants, such as customers, graphene producers, R&D facilities, including universities and academic institutions which broadens communication and the opportunity for feedback whilst simultaneously embracing influential movers within the advanced materials industry who may positively influence perception of the Company.
+The Company has close on-going relationships with a broad range of its stakeholders and, as set out above, provides them with the opportunity to raise issues and provide feedback to the Company.
+The Company seeks regular feedback from its stakeholders which include employees, industry participants, such as customers, graphene producers, R&D facilities, including universities and academic institutions, whilst simultaneously embracing influential movers within the advanced materials industry who may positively influence perception of the Company.
 This feedback is generally but not exclusively received through formal performance reviews (employees) and meetings held in the ordinary course of business with other stakeholders such as customers, suppliers and partners.
 Feedback received is reviewed, considered and, any changes required, are actioned appropriately.
 The Company communicates with its stakeholders and takes account of their feedback in order to develop products that meet the needs of their customers and that can be supplied reliably, cost effectively and in line with applicable standards.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation